genesiscommunitysuccess/docs/docs/04_web/04_integrations/02_Angular/02_handle-events.md

 <CodeBlock className="language-ts">{Example}</CodeBlock>

-## Preparing the Angular Component
+## Preparing the Angular component

-We will prepare an Angular component that will interact with the `flyout` web component.
-Our Angular component will maintain a boolean variable, responsible for controlling the display of the `flyout`.
-This boolean will be bound to the `closed` attribute of the `flyout` component.
+Now prepare an Angular component to interact with the `flyout` web component.
+The Angular component must maintain a boolean variable, responsible for controlling the display of the `flyout`.
+This boolean must be bound to the `closed` attribute of the `flyout` component.

 Your component file **/src/app/app.components.ts** should look like: